Islesboro Municipal Broadband Committee

 There are several other fees that you need to be aware of:

-- Installation Fee – estimated based on a property visit less $500 credit for first time property installations.
+- Installation Fee – estimated based on a property visit.

 - Reactivation Fees - $50 if the equipment has not been retrieved plus unpaid fees.$250 if after equipment has been removed.